Index

 Oral Health Survey of Three Year Olds

-The last survey completed among three year olds was undertaken during 2012/13.
+The latest national oral health survey among three year olds was undertaken during 2019/20.
+However, Hull was one of 30 upper tier local authorities that did not participate in the survey.
+Therefore, the most recent data for Hull dates from the 2012/13 survey.
 It is not known if the situation in 2012/13 reflects the current state of dental health among three year olds or not.
-It would be hoped that dental health would have improved since 2012/13, although likely that health inequalities still exist.
+It would be hoped that dental health would have improved since 2012/13, although it is likely that health inequalities still exist.

 In 2012/13, 84.6% of three year olds in Hull were free of dental decay compared to 88.4% in England.
 Thus, 15.4% of three year olds in Hull had some dental decay compared to 11.6% for England.
 On average, three year olds in Hull had 0.32 teeth that were decayed, missing, filled compared to 0.36 for England.
 A missing tooth in this context denotes a tooth missing because it has been extracted (due to dental decay).